 How many days in London?

-To do London justice with your camera and still have time for scones, plan for four to five days minimum.
-That gives you space to explore different neighborhoods, catch the city in varying light, and squeeze in a photo walk or two.
-Greenwich and Richmond are both within 30 minutes and worth a half-day each.
-A full week is even better.
+To do London justice with your camera and still have time for scones, plan for five days minimum.
+That gives you space to explore different neighborhoods, catch the city in varying light conditions, and allow for the weather flexibility that London demands.
+Four days works if you are focused and efficient, but you will feel the compression.

 Restaurants, Cafes, & Bakeries